glamod/marine-user-guide2/docs/source/index.rst

 limited parameterization, basically the data paths.
 The python script only works on the CDM header table quality indicators.

-A launcher bash script configures the SLURM job for each quality indicator summarized (currently only report_quality and duplicate_status) and logs to level2/log/*sid-dck*/*config_file*-*qi*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
+A launcher bash script configures a SLURM job for each quality indicator summarized (currently only report_quality and duplicate_status) and logs to level2/log/*sid-dck*/*config_file*-*qi*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.